McLarty Scholars Announced for 2021

 LITTLE ROCK, Ark.
-(APRIL 2, 2019) – The McLarty family today announced that two University of Arkansas Clinton School of Public Service students, Brady Ruffin and Andrea Zekis, have been selected as this year’s McLarty Scholars.
-During their semester-long fellowships at Vital Voices Global Partnership (VVGP) in Washington, DC, Ruffin and Zekis will conduct research and evaluation of the interaction, strength and effectiveness of the VVGP global network of women leaders.
+(APRIL 9, 2021) – The McLarty family today announced that two University of Arkansas Clinton School of Public Service students, Ophelia Delali Akoto and Rodrigo Santos Legaspi, have been selected as this year’s McLarty Scholars for a semester-long fellowship at Vital Voices Global Partnership (VVGP) in Washington, D.C.

-The class of 2019 is the sixth class of McLarty Scholars, joining a list of accomplished graduates of the program who are making an impact on organizations around the globe.
-Past scholars include Anna Applebaum of California, Tshering Yudon of Bhutan, Mara D’Amico of Michigan, Jennifer Guzman of Arkansas, Michelle Perez of Venezuela, Arjola Limani of Albania, Mollie Henager and Emily Smith both of Arkansas, Marina Giannirakis of Pittsburgh, and Christine McCall of Illinois, Brady Ruffin of Mississippi, Andrea Zekis of Arkansas, Nikki Anderson of Arkansas, and Michael Webb of Kansas.
+The class of 2021 is the eighth class of McLarty Scholars, joining a list of accomplished graduates of the program who are making an impact on organizations around the globe.
+Past scholars include Anna Applebaum of California, Tshering Yudon of Bhutan, Mara D’Amico of Michigan, Jennifer Guzman of Arkansas, Michelle Perez of Venezuela, Arjola Limani of Albania, Mollie Henager and Emily Smith, both of Arkansas, Marina Giannirakis of Pennsylvania, Christine McCall of Illinois, Brady Ruffin of Mississippi, Andrea Zekis of Arkansas, Nikki Anderson of Arkansas, and Michael Webb of Kansas.

-The McLarty family also supports the Presidential Fellows Program, which allows University of Arkansas students in the J. William Fulbright College of Arts and Science to attend biannual workshops at the Center for the Study of the Presidency and Congress in Washington, D.C., as well as the McLarty Endowed Study Abroad Scholarship at Walton College.
+The McLarty family also supports the Presidential Fellows Program, which sends University of Arkansas students in the J. William Fulbright College of Arts and Sciences to biannual workshops at the Center for the Study of the Presidency and Congress in Washington, D.C., as well as the McLarty Endowed Study Abroad Scholarship at Walton College of Business.

 About the McLarty Scholars Program